 - The TDR is a test used for characterizing and finding faults in metallic cables.
 It transmits a short-rise pulse with a cable pair.

-- If the cable pair comes with uniform admittance and is accurately terminated, the complete transmitted pulse will absorbed in the distance point and no signal will reflected to TDR.
+- If the cable pair comes with uniform admittance and is accurately terminated, the complete transmitted pulse will be absorbed at the distant point, and no signal will be reflected to TDR.

-- The impedance discontinuities will result in some of the incident signals to again to the source.
+- The impedance discontinuities will result in some of the incident signals going back to the source.
 It is like the working of radar.

-- The impedance increases produce reflation that reinforces the original pulse.
+- The impedance increases, producing reflecction that reinforces the original pulse.
 The reduction in impedance causes reflection that affects the original pulse.

-- This reflected pulse is measured at output input to TDR is shown or plotted as a function of time and since the speed of signal moving is constant on cable pair, the net time of pulse down and back is read as a function of cable length.
+- This reflected pulse is measured at the output input to TDR and is shown or plotted as a function of time, and since the speed of the signal moving is constant on the cable pair, the net time of the pulse down and back is read as a function of cable length.

-- Due to this sensitivity to impedance changes, the TDR is used to identify cable impedance mismatch features, like open cable pair, shorted cable pair, splice, load coin with smart coil, capacitance made in section of cable, the starting of bridged tap.
+- Due to this sensitivity to impedance changes, the TDR is used to identify cable impedance mismatch features, like open cable pairs, shorted cable pairs, splices, load coins with smart coils, capacitance made in sections of cable, and the starting of bridged taps.

 - The average impedance of a telephone cable pair is about 100 ohms.
-With using TDR made for telephone cables base line is 100 ohms.
-Some TDR shows the impedance through matching display line to reference on-screen
+With TDR made for telephone cables, the baseline is 100 ohms.
+Some TDR shows the impedance through matching display lines to the reference on-screen.

 Using the TDR

-- During connecting TDR with cable pair accurately terminated at the distant end there can be input or launch pulse on left of the screen and then the flat line will show to the termination.
+- DDuring connecting TDR with the cable pair accurately terminated at the distant end, there can be an input or launch pulse on the left of the screen, and then the flat line will show to the termination.

 - The open cable pair has a higher impedance than the cable pair trace.

-- The short or ground has less impedance than the pair so traces is down.
+- The short or ground has less impedance than the pair, so traces are down.

-- The splice has a small energy back and normally looks like S on its side.
+- The splice has a small energy back and normally looks like an S on its side.

-- The load coils help some energy to be absorbed and face of the trace is not as sharp as open and back of the trace is longer.
+- The load coils help some energy to be absorbed; the face of the trace is not as sharp as open, and the back of the trace is longer.

-- The lateral or bridged tap comes with less impedance at the start and if the end of the bridged tap is open part of the trace will be up.
-If end of cable is open its trace will also be up.
+- The lateral or bridged tap comes with less impedance at the start, and if the end of the bridged tap is open, part of the trace will be up.
+If the end of the cable is open, its trace will also be up.

-- Series resistance shows back less energy and due to its impedance is larger than table cable pair and enough gain used on TDR and will like the open cable pair.
+- Series resistance shows back less energy, and due to its impedance, it is larger than the table cable pair and has enough gain used on TDR and will like the open cable pair.

 Types of TDR

 - TDR comes in analog and digital types.
-Digital TDR comes with a display on-screen LCD and analog TDR has a signal on RT screen.
+Digital TDR comes with a display on-screen LCD, and analog TDR has a signal on the RT screen.

-- analog TDR is commonly used in different applications but digital TDR has some errors and can easily use.
+- Analog TDR is commonly used in different applications, but digital TDR has some errors and can be easily used.

 Time Domain Reflectometry

-- Time domain reflectometer is used for semiconductor failure analysis as a non-destructive technique for the location of errors in semiconductor device packages.
+- A time domain reflectometer is used for semiconductor failure analysis as a non-destructive technique for the location of errors in semiconductor device packages.

 - The TDR offers the electrical signature of single conductive traces in device packages and is best for finding the location of opens and shorts.